What an electoral boundary review is, Bristol's review and consultation, how to have your say.

 The LGBCE is undertaking an electoral boundary review for Bristol City Council.

-On Thursday 4 December 2025, the LGBCE will hold a community briefing with details of the review, and how to have your say.
+On Thursday 4 December 2025, the LGBCE held a community briefing with details of the review, and how to have your say.

 A video recording of the briefing is on the LGBCE website under 'Recording of Bristol community briefing on 4 December 2025'